MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 14-16/Note 2 - [Optional] User Friendly GUIs.md

 ### Key Listening

 The action listeners you've been using for buttons "listen" for when the button is pressed or released.
-You can also make them "listen" for a specific key to be pressed or released.
+You can also make the program "listen" for a specific key to be pressed or released.

-You can allow a user to press ENTER to perform the same action of pressing a button.
+For examplem, you can allow a user to press ENTER to as a keyboard shortcut for pressing a button.

 ```java
 textFieldName.addKeyListener(new KeyAdapter() { // Replace textFieldName with the actual name of the text field